Campsie, New South Wales: History

 Campsie was named after the Campsie parish in Stirlingshire, Scotland.

-Aboriginal culture
+Aboriginal cultures

 Indigenous Australians lived in this area for thousands of years.
 In 1770, the land along the Cooks River was explored by officers from HM Bark Endeavour.

 European settlement

 In the early days of European settlement, the land in this area was mostly used for farming.
 The southern parts of Campsie were part of the Laycock estate that extended to most of Kingsgrove.
 The area between South Campsie and the Cooks River was known as the Redman estates.
 John Redman was granted 100 acre in 1812 and he later purchased the area to the east, which was a land grant of 200 acre to Thomas Capon in 1817.

 The railway was completed in 1895, encouraging suburban development and leading to the area becoming heavily populated.
 The line passed through the Campsie Park estate which was owned by the Anglo-Australian Investment Company.
 A large wooded area was cleared for the construction of the station on Beamish Street.
 The first post office opened in April 1900 and the public school opened in 1908.

 The earliest model suburb in New South Wales was Harcourt, between Canterbury and Burwood, developed by William Phillips from 1889.
 The 200 acre was covered in scrub and inhabited by wild birds.
 The land was cleared and the streets were called avenues on the model of New York City.
 Although the suburb no longer exists, the Harcourt name remains as a locality and is reflected in the name of Harcourt Public School on First Avenue.

 The Town Hall of the Municipality of Canterbury was moved to Campsie in 1962.
 The City of Canterbury was declared in 1993.